 Reduced Server Management:

 SharePoint on-premises requires organizations to manage multiple SharePoint servers.
-SharePoint Online reduces server management by ensuring everything gets handled by Microsoft in the Azure Cloud.
+SharePoint Online reduces server management by ensuring Microsoft handles everything in the Azure Cloud.
 Depending on your business needs, the backend of SharePoint Online is automatically scaled up or down so your business resources can be spent elsewhere.

 Reduced DevOps Management:

-To manage SharePoint on-prem, a host of IT professionals is required to upgrade the hardware and software components of the server regularly.
+To manage SharePoint on-prem, a host of IT professionals must upgrade the hardware and software components of the server regularly.
 They also have to make sure the maintenance doesn’t cause interruption to the SharePoint services.
 By migrating to SharePoint Online, your business eliminates the need to regulate and control the servers saving resources and money.

 As everything is hosted in the cloud, SharePoint Online doesn’t have any downtime as long as the users have an internet connection.
 This removes the need to worry about keeping every server up and running 24/7.